 Ask them to RSVP online by making a reservation.
 Check out GloriaFood’s table booking system for restaurants to add the feature to your website in a matter of minutes.

-16. Give back to the less fortunate
+16. Give back to front-line workers

 17. Feature your team in a fun and festive holiday video